sugu2344/Task6/README.md

   - Dynamically updates the cart's total price and applies a 10% discount on the total amount.
   - Includes a "Remove from Cart" button to delete individual items from the cart.

-- **Routing**
+- **👈Routing👉**
-  - Proper routing between the Product Page and the Cart Page is implemented using React Router.
+  - Proper routing between the 📤Product Page and the Cart Page 📥 is implemented using React Router.

 This task description explains the project objectives, key features, and tools used, making it ideal for the README file.
 Let me know if you need help writing the complete README! 😊